zfcampus/zf-apigility-admin/README.md

         "allowed",
         "Request methods"
     ],
-    "route_match": "(Required) String indicating Segment route to match", "route_name": "(Only in representation) Name of route associated with endpoint", "selector": "(Optional) Content-Negotiation selector to use; Json by default"
+    "input_filter": "(Optional) Present in returned RPC services, when one or more input filters are present; see the inputfilter resource for details", "route_match": "(Required) String indicating Segment route to match", "route_name": "(Only in representation) Name of route associated with endpoint", "selector": "(Optional) Content-Negotiation selector to use; Json by default"